Anh-KNguyen/AI-Chess/README.md

 # AI-Chess
-The graphical interface is made in Java Swing and features simple and easy to use functionality for interacting with the AI agent.
+The GUI is made in Java Swing.

+This is a chess game which feautes a graphical user interface for interacting with an AI agent.